weynandk/info_threefold/src/docs/whitepapers/true_decentralized_internet_system/true_decentralized_internet_system.md

 Basically it's the typical cycle, centralized system gets too efficient/centralized, people want something else they go to 100% distributed (blockchain) and now the world will hopefully look for more balance between the two and that is where believe the circular decentralized solution comes in.

-# ThreeFold Decentralized Internet {#threefold-decentralized-internet}
+# ThreeFold Decentralized Internet

-## Status of the decentralized internet today? {#status-of-the-decentralized-internet-today}
+## Status of the decentralized internet today?

 ![alt_text](img/space_colony.png)